SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 Fluttershy arrived under Rainbow’s cloud home.
 She slowly lifted herself up to the front door and knocked.
 Her heart pounded in her chest, she was doing it.

-Rainbow dash answered the door and said, "Hi Fluttershy, what's up?"
+Rainbow dash answered the door and said, “Hi Fluttershy, what's up?”

-"I um...
-I...
-I wanted to know if you would um... go on a date with me?"
+“I um… I… I wanted to know if you would um… go on a date with me?”
 Fluttershy asked as her eye's darted around, not wanting to match Rainbow's gaze.

 Fluttershy blushed as she waited for Rainbow to answer.

 Rainbow Dash stood there, mouth agape in shock, she had definitely not expected this from Fluttershy.
-She took a moment and thought then said, "Um... sure, Fluttershy, where were you thinking?"
+She took a moment and thought then said, “Um… sure, Fluttershy, where were you thinking?”

-"Sugarcube Corner, tonight at six?"
+“Sugarcube Corner, tonight at six?”
 Fluttershy said as her blushed intensified.

 “See you then,” Rainbow said before she smiled.